iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 </div>

 <div style="margin: 15px 0px 25px 0px; color:grey; font-size:14px; font-weight:600; line-height: 1.3;">
     Figure 15.
-An extreme example of duplicate images in ImageNet.
+An extreme example of duplicate images in ImageNet-1k.
 The leftmost image is from the validation set, while the others are from the training set.
 Caption colors indicate  <span style="color:green"> correct ✓</span>; and <span style="color:red">incorrect × </span> labels.
 </div>

 Of all prior studies, **When Does Dough Become a Bagel?<d-cite key="8"/>** examined the issue of duplicates most extensively.
 The paper identified 797 validation images that also appear in the training set, with some images occurring multiple times.
 They also highlighted the broader problem of near duplicates in ImageNet-1k (e.g. images from the same photoshoot).
 However, no statistics were provided since near duplicates are significantly more difficult to detect than identical images.

 The *"planetarium"* class mentioned earlier is a great example.
 It contains many near-duplicate images, as was noted in the [section focused on distribution shift](#distribution-shift-between-training-and-validation-sets).
-Specifically, 68% of the validation images featured the same building in Buenos Aires.
+Specifically, 68% of the validation images feature the same building in Buenos Aires.
 This observation naturally led us to investigate the issue of image duplicates more comprehensively.

 Our analysis focuses on three types of duplicate sets:
 1. **Cross-duplicates** between the validation and training sets (identified in earlier research).